13 15 15Call

 If you answered yes to these questions, then it’s likely you can make a public liability claim.

-The second point about negligence can be hard to determine, but read on to learn more about whether you’re entitled to make a public liability claim.
+Expert tip: Proving that your injury was caused by someone’s negligence can be complicated.
+But read on to learn more about whether you’re entitled to make a public liability claim and how to get help with your claim.
 We’ve also included examples of claims and payouts and the simple steps you can take to make a successful claim.

 Quick links